arbor-sim/arbor/doc/labels.rst

 .. label:: (terminal}

-    The location of terminal samples, which are the tips, or end points, of dendrites and axons.
+    The location of terminal points, which are the most distal locations on the morphology.
+    These will typicall correspond to the tips, or end points, of dendrites and axons.

     .. figure:: gen-images/term_label.svg
       :width: 300